Week 11 (Nov 4): Tonality in Pop Music (F19)

 • Upload both your annotated lyric sheet and your interpretive paragraph.

-• Submit your assignment on Blackboard.
+• Submit your assignment on Canvas.

 • Upload your assignment as a .pdf attachment.
 Please do not use other file types.